Home Investment Planning Portfolio & Asset Allocation Market Timing vs Asset Allocation: The Proven Strategy for Long-Term Wealth

 Costs & Taxes Devour Investment Returns:

-Every buy and sell action triggered by speculation incurs transaction costs.
+Every buy and sell action triggered by speculation costs you money in transaction fees.
 Frequent trading, especially selling investments held under a year, can also trigger higher short-term capital gains taxes.
-These frictional costs compound significantly, acting as a major drag on performance.
+These costs pile up fast and seriously drag down your performance.

 Missing the Best Days is Crippling:

-Market research consistently reveals a startling fact: a large percentage of long-term stock market gains occur on just a handful of the best trading days.
-Crucially, these days often happen unpredictably during volatile recovery periods.
-Being out of the market makes missing these critical days highly likely.
-F
+Market research consistently shows something startling: a huge chunk of long-term stock market gains happen on just a handful of the best trading days.
+And here’s the kicker – these days often pop up unpredictably during volatile recovery periods.
+If you’re sitting on the sidelines, you’ll probably miss them.

 For instance, J.P.
-Morgan Asset Management data often shows that missing just the 10 best S&P 500 days over a 20-year period could cut an investor’s total return by more than half compared to staying fully invested.
-Staying put ensures you capture those essential gains.
+Morgan Asset Management data often shows that missing just the 10 best S&P 500 days over a 20-year period could cut your total return by more than half compared to staying fully invested.
+Staying put means you capture those critical gains.

 The Impact of Missing Market Days